loda-lang/loda-programs/programs/oeis/list2.md

 * [A269822](http://oeis.org/A269822) ([L09 program](A269822.asm)): Number of n X 1 0..4 arrays with some element plus some horizontally, diagonally, antidiagonally or vertically adjacent neighbor totalling four exactly once.
 * [A269878](http://oeis.org/A269878) ([L20 program](A269878.asm)): Partial sums of the number of active (ON,black) cells in n-th stage of growth of two-dimensional cellular automaton defined by "Rule 43", based on the 5-celled von Neumann neighborhood.
 * [A269895](http://oeis.org/A269895) ([L05 program](A269895.asm)): Number of n X 1 0..6 arrays with some element plus some horizontally or vertically adjacent neighbor totalling six exactly once.
-* [A269906](http://oeis.org/A269906) ([L23 program](A269906.asm)): Number of active (ON,black) cells in n-th stage of growth of two-dimensional cellular automaton defined by "Rule 1", based on the 5-celled von Neumann neighborhood.
 * [A269910](http://oeis.org/A269910) ([L12 program](A269910.asm)): Number of active (ON,black) cells in n-th stage of growth of two-dimensional cellular automaton defined by "Rule 3", based on the 5-celled von Neumann neighborhood.
-* [A270010](http://oeis.org/A270010) ([L18 program](A270010.asm)): Number of active (ON,black) cells in n-th stage of growth of two-dimensional cellular automaton defined by "Rule 7", based on the 5-celled von Neumann neighborhood.
 * [A270059](http://oeis.org/A270059) ([L09 program](A270059.asm)): Number of distinct digits needed to write n in all bases >= 2.
 * [A270109](http://oeis.org/A270109) ([L10 program](A270109.asm)): a(n) = n^3 + (n+1)*(n+2).
 * [A270200](http://oeis.org/A270200) ([L17 program](A270200.asm)): a(0) = 0; for n >= 1, a(n) = A054429(A005187(1+A054429(n-1))).